 Correlation is not causation

 Epidemiological and observational studies cannot be used to properly demonstrate that a phenomenon is caused by a specific variable.
 There can always be confounding variables that change the results.
 For example, in the countries where the heart disease rate as well as saturated fat consumption is high, other variables like smoking, unclean water, air pollution, lifestyle and activity levels can affect the rate of heart disease as well.
-Epidemiological and observational studies are good, at best, to formulate an hypothesis that then needs to be studied in a controlled environment.
+Epidemiological and observational studies are good, at best, to formulate a hypothesis that then needs to be studied in a controlled environment.

 Cherry picking data

 Cherry picking data is the dishonest situation where a scientist wants to prove an hypothesis so bad that he chooses only the data that fits with it and ignores the conflicting data.
-In the case of Ancel Keys’s 7 country study, data for 22 countries was available to him, but he only picked 7.
+In the case of Ancel Keys’s 7 Country Study, data for 22 countries was available to him, but he only picked 7.
 Here is the graph with the 22 countries:

 The diet-heart hypothesis

 Following the publishing of this study, Keys wanted to disprove the criticism made against it and published another paper showing a correlation, a better one in this case, between saturated fat consumption and cholesterol levels in the blood.
-Here is the graph, with a few points added to the version from the original paper, showing a less then perfect correlation once again.
+Here is the graph, with a few points added to the version from the original paper, showing a less than perfect correlation once again.
 Thanks to Peter from Hyperlipid for this graph:

 The problem with the conclusions is that the lipid hypothesis by the Russian scientists didn’t prove that dietary cholesterol causes heart disease in humans, yet Ancel Keys took the leap of faith that it does and extrapolated from there to show that eating a high saturated fat diet would increase serum cholesterol and consequently heart disease.